So check out our essential guide and uncover everything you need to know about legal fees, conveyancing and stamp duty.

 To save money, some sellers choose to advertise their home through independent websites such as Housenetwork, but you'll have to put the work in yourself and arrange viewings, and there will be a small fee to join the site.

 Stamp duty is the tax payable to the government for changing the documents that specify who owns a particular property.
+You must pay Stamp Duty Land Tax (SDLT) if you buy property or land over a certain price in England, Wales and Northern Ireland.

 When using a removal company, there are many factors that will affect the overall cost, including the distance you are moving, the time of year and the amount of stuff you have.
+Follow these three golden rules to get the best deal:

 1) Declutter your home